 Biochanin-A | 0.58 mg |

-Immature, whole and shelled cowpea can be eaten as vegetables.
-Canned and whole dry beans can be readily available from grocery stores and markets.
+Immature, whole, and shelled cowpeas are suitable for consumption as vegetables.
+Canned and whole dry beans are conveniently accessible at grocery stores and markets.

-To store, place whole dry beans in plastic/steel containers away from moisture and heat.
-Whole beans can keep well for several months.
+For storage, transfer whole dry beans to plastic or steel containers, keeping them away from moisture and heat.
+Whole beans can maintain their quality for several months.

-Green cowpea pods and shelled beans should be treated like green beans.
+Treat green cowpea pods and shelled beans akin to green beans

-The raw, green pods of black-eyed pea are edible before they are fully mature and are often served as a green vegetable.
+The raw, green pods of black-eyed peas are edible before they are fully mature and are often served as a green vegetable.
 The leaves, shoots and tendrils are also used like spinach.

 Black-eyed peas can also be used in soups and salads, cooked in patties, or slow-cooked.
 They are made into a puree or sprouted.